nicolatarasca/nicolatarasca.github.io/_pages/about.md

 I coorganize the following seminar series (most talks are now live-streamed online):

-- the <a href='https://geometryvcu.github.io/seminarfuture/'>Geometry Seminar</a> at VCU
+- the <a href='https://geometryvcu.github.io/seminarfuture/'>geometry seminar</a> at VCU

-- the <a href='https://geometryvcu.github.io/studentseminarfuture/'>Student Geometry Seminar</a> at VCU
+- the <a href='https://geometryvcu.github.io/studentseminarfuture/'>student geometry seminar</a> at VCU

-- the <a href='https://researchseminars.org/seminar/VCUcolloq'>Math Colloquium Series</a> at VCU
+- the <a href='https://researchseminars.org/seminar/VCUcolloq'>math colloquium series</a> at VCU

 <b>Events</b>